brsrkrx/RTMP-Multistream-Dashboard/README.md

 ### Option 1 — Token Authentication (Recommended)

-The installer will offer to set a secret token during setup.
-It will offer to auto-generate a cryptographically secure token for you (recommended):
+Token authentication is **enabled by default** during install.
+A cryptographically secure token is auto-generated and shown once:

 ```
+Set an API secret token?
+[Y/n]: (press Enter)
 Auto-generate a secure token?
-[Y/n]: Y
+[Y/n]: (press Enter)
 → Generated: a3f8c2e1b7d94f2a6e3c8b1d5f7a2e4c9f1b3d5e7a2c4f6b8d0e2a4c6f8b0d2
+  Copy this token — you will need it to access the dashboard.
 ```

 Copy and save this token somewhere safe — you will need to enter it in the dashboard's **Token** field the first time you open it.
 The token is saved in your browser's `localStorage` after a successful use, so you only need to enter it once per browser.